Adilhossain227/ProjectConnect/README.md

 *ESP8266<br>
 *ESp32<br>
 # Code analysis
+*Put your SID and auth key in the beginning part of this code.
+See the commented areas. <br>
+*After that put your wifi name and password to access the internet <br> *No other things need to be changed.
+Now in the void loop() you can use max 5 variables to send to server.
+You can rename and use your variables.
+Then just send it via send2server() function.
+Also put your code and algorithm in as usual places in void loop().
 # Guide
 Step 1: Create an account in Project Connect <br>
 Step 2: Create a service from [Create Service] option<br>